 Vermont has been active in cost containment and transparency through a number of state planning initiatives, rate and premium control, and the VHCURES all-payer claims database.
 Vermont also attempted to be the first state to operate a single-payer healthcare system, however, the state gave up on the plan in 2014.
-This legislative term, Vermont has proposed legislation to create a public option; in addition, it has introduced legislation that would increase transparency on prescription drug pricing and curb the State’s spending of prescription drugs into paying prices no higher than the Department of Veteran Affairs.
+This legislative term, Vermont proposed legislation to create a public option; in addition, it has introduced legislation that would increase transparency on prescription drug pricing and curb the State’s spending of prescription drugs into paying prices no higher than the Department of Veteran Affairs.
 However none of these proposals carried on into the next legislative term.

 Recent Legislative Developments